 In Japan you can find restaurants that make Omakase for prices ranging from 50$ to 150$.
 In Brazil there are also several places and sushi restaurants that offer this tasting option.

-If you search for Omakase on Google you will come across thousands of articles written by sushi restaurants.
-Most of the big sushi restaurants, mainly in São Paulo offer [お任せ] plans.
+If you Google Omakase you will come across thousands of articles written by sushi restaurants.
+Most of the big sushi restaurants, especially in São Paulo, offer [お任せ] plans.

 Some popular places are Pub Kei, Kan Suke, By Koji, Jun Sakamoto, Hamatyo, Shin-zushi, Aizome, Aya Japanese Cuisine, Jiro, and Kinoshita.

-If you are looking for a good Omakase, don't go to cheap restaurants or those in the wake.
-The art of Japan's tasting menu needs to be enjoyed at a counter with a view of the chef cutting the fish or grilling his food.
+If you're looking for a good Omakase, don't go to cheap restaurants or those on the mat.
+The art of Japan's tasting menu needs to be appreciated at a counter with a view of the chef slicing fish or grilling your food.

 Differences between Omakase and Kaiseki

-O kaiseki it has meticulous preparation and a beautiful presentation, it is considered one of the most expensive meals in Japan. kaiseki it was a simple banquet served to the monks at the tea ceremony, but it ended up becoming a sophisticated banquet.
+The kaiseki Meticulously prepared and beautifully presented, it is considered one of the most expensive meals in Japan.
+In the past kaiseki it was a simple feast served to the monks at the tea ceremony, but it turned out to be a sophisticated feast.

 Although we mention that Omakase originated from kaiseki, both are totally different things.
-While with a tasting menu, you entrust your meal to the chef, at kaiseki you make a super traditional formal dinner.
+While with a tasting menu, you entrust your meal to the chef, with kaiseki you have a super traditional formal dinner.

-Omakase is a universal and non-exclusive verb for meals, while kaiseki is a type of meal focused on local and seasonal foods with a unique way of preparing and serving customers.
+Omakase is a universal and not exclusive verb for meals, while kaiseki is a type of meal focused on local and seasonal foods with a unique way of preparing and serving customers.

 [お任せ] allows you to taste almost anything the Chef wants, without worrying about ordering whole portions of certain dishes or menu.

 Did you know Omakase?
-Have you had the opportunity to enjoy a meal made especially for you by the chef?
+Have you ever had the opportunity to taste a meal made especially for you by the chef?
 What is your experience?
-If you liked the article, share and leave your comments!
+If you liked the article, share it and leave your comments!